 Host Jane Yee is joined by Alex Casey and Duncan Greive for The Spinoff’s #RealPod – a weekly podcast about reality TV and real life in New Zealand.
 A sequel of sorts to the trio’s series of podcasts covering the likes of The Bachelor and Real Housewives of Auckland with equal amounts of affection and cynicism, #RealPod is an intimate and laugh-out-loud funny conversation taking in the week’s most ludicrous news, product reviews and pop culture.

-NB: The Real Pod feed used to be the Pop Up Podcasts feed until we decided to make it a dedicated Real Pod feed, which is you the RRS url refers to “pop up pods.”
+NB: The Real Pod feed used to be the Pop Up Podcasts feed until we decided to make it a dedicated Real Pod feed, which is why the RRS url refers to “pop up pods.”

 Alternatively, have a listen to past episodes below.